• Skip to primary navigation

 Using Contests to Encourage Social Media Engagement

-Last updated on January 29, 2023 by Sozo Staff Leave a Comment
+Last updated on July 22, 2026 by The Studio Guide Staff Leave a Comment

 Your dance studio can’t run a big contest all the time; in fact, if you did it too often, it would lose its allure.
 But routinely doing drawings or giving out prizes can generate a lot more excitement and free advertising than you pay for the prize.
 We like the idea of having a few ideas – along with prizes planned – ready to pull out when you hit a slump and realize that your dancers could use a little pick me up.
 Maybe you can pretty much plan on a contest hitting in January or February or a week or so after a big competition or recital.
 You may not have the time or energy to run a big sha-bang, but it’s the perfect time for a low-key contest or drawing!